evanhantman/CardLists/README.md

 1. Fork this repository.
 2. Add or update a card set in JSON format.
-3. Ensure your JSON complies with the `schema.json` file.
+3. Ensure your JSON complies with the provided JSON schema.
 4. Submit a pull request with a description of your changes.

 All pull requests are validated using ajv-cli to ensure JSON files meet schema requirements.
 Validation must pass for the request to be merged.